RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 Kappe went on his own in 1954, completing dozens of custom post-and-beam houses and winning many awards.
 By 1968 he was the head of Kahn Kappe Lotery Boccato.
 After serving as Founding Chairman of the Department of Architecture at California Polytechnic State University, Pomona, Kappe resigned in 1972 and started the Southern California Institute of Architecture (SCI-ARC) which "encourages learning through creative discourse and supports diversity of opinion within the framework of a common vision."
 Unlike many design school startups, SCI-Arc succeeded, turned out several thousand graduates, and is considered one of the top architecture schools in the country.
 Kappe attributed success in part to experience he gained working in his parents' store.
 "I knew how to keep books - which most architects don't."

 1954 - The Gordon and Hildred Goetschel House, 272 Mesa Lila Road, Glendale CA. Sold to Walter and Sylvia Gads.
-Sold to Anca Barbu.
 Sold in 2014 to Anca Barbu.
-Top photo by Michael Locke.
+Remodel underway in December 2020.
+Photos by Michael Locke.

 1956 - The Phineas and Betty Kappe House, 15541 Woodcrest Drive, Sherman Oaks CA. They were Ray Kappe's parents.
 The 2300 sf house has walls of glass, vaulted ceilings, a private gated zen garden, interior reflecting pool, and an outdoor spa with a waterfall.
 Sold in 2003 to Anne E. Zimmerman Trust and Mark Piaia.
 Deeded in 2016 to Mark Piaia.
 Photos by Michael Locke.